Canadian Olympic Medal Count

-Brett Gallant has won three Brier titles as well as a world championship gold medal while playing second for Team Gushue.
+Brett Gallant made his Olympic debut at Beijing 2022 where he won a bronze medal.
+He has also won four Brier titles as well as a gold and two silver medals at the world championships while playing second for Team Gushue.

 Gallant joined skip Brad Gushue for the 2012-13 season, starting as the team’s third as he moved from his native Prince Edward Island to Newfoundland and Labrador.
 That season, he made the first of his nine Brier appearances.
 When Mark Nichols re-joined Gushue for the 2014-15 season, Gallant shifted to second while Geoff Walker continued to play lead.

 After finishing as the runners-up at the 2016 Brier, Team Gushue won their first Brier title in 2017.
 They did so in front of the home fans in St. John’s as they became Newfoundland and Labrador’s first Brier champions since 1976.
 They followed up by going undefeated en route to the gold medal at the 2017 World Championships where all four team members were named to the all-star team.

 After successfully defending their Brier title in 2018, Team Gushue won silver at the 2018 World Championships.
 They won their third national title in 2020 but did not get a chance to compete at the world championships as they were cancelled because of the COVID-19 pandemic.

 At the Canadian Curling Trials in November 2021, Team Gushue posted a 7-1 round robin record to finish first in the standings.
 That gave them a bye to the final, where they defeated 2014 Olympic Brad Jacobs and his team 4-3 to become Team Canada for Beijing 2022.